Repository Management with Nexus

-- external storage in an LDAP system with details documented in Chapter 8, Nexus LDAP Integration
+- This realm identifies external storage in an LDAP system with details documented in Chapter 8, Nexus LDAP Integration.

 - Crowd Realm

-- external storage in Atlassian Crowd system with details documented in Chapter 9, Atlassian Crowd Support
+- This realm identifies external storage in an Atlassian Crowd system with details documented in Chapter 9, Atlassian Crowd Support.

 - Rut Auth Realm

-- external authentication in any system with the user authorization passed to Nexus in a HTTP header field with details documented in Section 6.18, “Authentication via Remote User Token”.
+- This realm is external authentication in any system with the user authorization passed to Nexus in a HTTP header field with details documented in Section 6.18, “Authentication via Remote User Token”.

 The User Token Realm is required for user token support documented in Section 6.17, “Security Setup with User Tokens” and the NuGet API-Key Realm is needed for NuGet support documented in Chapter 16, .NET Package Repositories.

-This settings are especially important if Nexus is proxied by an external proxy server using a different protocol like https rather than plain http known to Nexus or a different hostname like repository.somecompany.com instead of an IP number only.
+These settings are especially important if Nexus is proxied by an external proxy server using a different protocol like HTTPS rather than plain HTTP known to Nexus or a different hostname like repository.somecompany.com instead of an IP number only.

 If your Nexus instance needs to reach public repositories like the Central Repository via a proxy server, you can configure the connection to a proxy server for HTTP and a potentially a different for HTTPS connection.
 If you do not configure a proxy for HTTPS, the HTTP proxy server settings will be used.

-You can specify proxy host and proxy port and optionally the authentication details for username, password, NT LAN Host and NT LAN Manager Domain.
-In addition you can configure a number of hosts that should can be reached directly and do not need to go through the proxy in the Non Proxy Host setting.
+You can specify Proxy Host and Proxy Port and, optionally, the authentication details for username, password, NT LAN Host and NT LAN Manager Domain.
+In addition, you can configure a number of hosts that can be reached directly and do not need to go through the proxy in the Non Proxy Host setting.
 Figure 6.5, “Administration Default HTTP Proxy Settings” shows the Default HTTP Proxy Settings administration interface.
 The HTTPS configuration interface looks the same and is found below the HTTP configuration.

-This is a critical, initial step for Nexus deployment in many enterprise deployments of Nexus, since these environments are typically secured via a HTTP/HTTPS proxy server for all outgoing internet traffic.
+This is a critical initial step for many Enterprise deployments of Nexus deployment, since these environments are typically secured via a HTTP/HTTPS proxy server for all outgoing internet traffic.

 When you proxy remote repositories that are not available all the time, Nexus will automatically block and unblock them during downtimes.
 The System Notification Settings allows you define Email Adresses and roles for Nexus users that should receive notifications messages for these blocking and unblocking events.

 Nexus Professional uses a PGP Key Server to retrieve PGP keys when validating artifact signatures.
-To add a new Key Server URL, enter the URL in the Key Server URL field and click on the Add button.
-To remove a Key Server URL, click on the URL you wish to remove from the list and click on the Remove button.
-Key Servers are consulted in the order that they are listed in the Key Server URLs list, to reorder your Key Server URLs, click and drag a URL in the Key Server URLs list.
+To add a new key server, enter the URL in the Key Server URL field and click on the Add button.
+To remove a key server, click on the URL you wish to remove from the list and click on the Remove button.
+Key servers are consulted in the order that they are listed in the Key Server URLs list.
+To reorder your key servers, click and drag a URL in the Key Server URLs list.